brianreboot/brian-pico-board/README.md

 You're going to need two 4.7K Ohm pull-up resisters for the OLED.
 The 20-pin connectors is for the Brook harness.

 # Getting the PCB made.
-I get my PCBs made at <https://jlcpcb.com/>
+I get my PCBs made at <https://jlcpcb.com/>.
+Just upload the gerber zip file and

 # Firmware
 Go to the [Open Stick Foundation Github](https://github.com/OpenStickFoundation/GP2040-CE) for more info and firmware. <br />